wuweiweiwu/blog/about/index.md

 Hi, my name is Wei-Wei.

-Right now I am working on my startup focusing on autonomous web agents with LLMs!
+Right now I am working on my startup focusing on autonomous agents with LLMs!

 For the past few years, I've been a maintainer of Storybook and Rollup, as well as a plethora other NPM packages with a total of over 100m+ downloads monthly.
 I'm highly active on GitHub and have contributed to numerous projects, including React and Node.js.